data-atelier/2020-Big-Contest-Champion-League/README.md

 Test set for evaluation - The airing schedule for Jun 2020

+Reference data - Audience rating of the NS SHOP+ TV channel (in minutes)

 ### Features

 - Date: date & time information of the airing; consisted of year, month, date, hour, and time